GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 * Impose 1 yard of knockback against the foe.
 * Impose knockback against the foe a number of feet equal to the points of success of that attack.

-*Once an option has been used, the wearer must perform a long rest while maintaining possession of the ring to do so again.
+*Once a particular option has been used, the wearer must perform a long rest while maintaining possession of the ring to do so again.
 Only one such feature is recovered per long rest*.

 **Ring of Resistance**, $8,500
 Neg.